Izzo2le/brightoneventsannually/README.md

 ## Deployment

-### Deployed on github pages I started by navigating to the websites settings
+### Deployed on github pages I started by navigating to the websites settings, i got to the drop down menu from the source section and selected the master branch.
+Once i had selected the master branch, the page automatically refreshed with a display which indicated that the deployment was successful.

 ## Citations